Claude Shannon: Shannon centenary

-The Shannon centenary, 2016, marked the life and influence of Claude Elwood Shannon on the hundredth anniversary of his birth on April 30, 1916.
+The Shannon centenary, 2016, marked the life and influence of Shannon on the hundredth anniversary of his birth on April 30, 1916.
 It was inspired in part by the Alan Turing Year.
 An ad hoc committee of the IEEE Information Theory Society including Christina Fragouli, Rüdiger Urbanke, Michelle Effros, Lav Varshney and Sergio Verdú, coordinated worldwide events.
 The initiative was announced in the History Panel at the 2015 IEEE Information Theory Workshop Jerusalem and the IEEE Information Theory Society newsletter.

 A detailed listing of confirmed events was available on the website of the IEEE Information Theory Society.